 When creating textures, it’s important not to mix up the alpha channel.
 The example below shows how transparency in a PNG file can be confusing to author in Photoshop because of the way Photoshop deals with a PNG alpha channel (without using an external plugin).
 In this case, an uncompressed 32-bit TGA with a dedicated alpha channel might be a better option, assuming the source texture file size is not an issue:

 The transparent PNG file shown above was created in Photoshop with its alpha channel coming through as a black value.
 The TGA with a dedicated alpha channel shows the expected value.
-As you can see above, when each texture assigned to the Standard ShaderA built-in shader for rendering real-world objects such as stone, wood, glass, plastic and metal.
-Supports a wide range of shader types and combinations.
+As you can see above, when each texture assigned to the Standard ShaderA small script that contains the mathematical calculations and algorithms for calculating the Color of each pixel rendered, based on the lighting input and the Material configuration.
 More info

 See in Glossary material reads smoothness data from the alpha channel, the smoothness of the material with PNG textures is unexpectedly inverted, while the smoothness of the material with TGA textures is normal.